oxuva/long-term-tracking-benchmark/README.md

 # OxUvA long-term tracking benchmark [ECCV'18]
 **Beware**.
 This document is a work in progress.

-This repository provides Python code to measure the quality of a tracker's predictions and generate all figures in the paper.
+This repository provides Python code to measure the quality of a tracker's predictions and generate all figures of the paper.
 The following sections provide instructions for each stage.

 1. [Obtain the data](#1-obtain-the-data)